blur-network/blur/README.md

 Windows:  Open cmd.exe, `cd` to the directory you downloaded the files into, and type:
 `blurd.exe --add-priority-node="66.70.188.178:52541" --add-priority-node="66.70.189.131:52541" --add-priority-node="66.70.189.183:52541" --p2p-bind-port="52541" --rpc-bind-port="52542" --rpc-bind-ip="127.0.0.1"`

-This should fix the synchronizing issue if the daemon does not connect to the seed nodes automatically.
+This should fix the synchronizattion issue if the daemon does not connect to the seed nodes automatically.

 You can also see additional command-line options by running the daemon with the option `--help`.
 The program will return a list of startup flags and their descriptions.